 No, it had to be global in scope.

-To cement the covenant, which is unilateral, God created rainbows.
+To cement the covenant, God created rainbows.
 A rainbow will remind God (as if He needs reminding!) that He promised never to send another flood like the flood of Noah.

 In verses 8-17, seven times God uses the word covenant.
 Now, there are two types of covenants.
 The first is where one party promises to do something if the other party lives up to their side of the bargain.
 God’s covenant with Abraham, Isaac, and Jacob is this kind.
 The Israelites had to keep their side of the agreement.